 Hair health is a complex notion with many factors at play from the hair's chemical composition to its structure and physical properties.
 Everyday wear and tear such as pollution, styling, and environmental factors can all contribute to the deterioration of its health.
-As the visible part of our hair is not a living organism, it is especially important to look after it to keep it healthy for as long as possible.
+As the visible part of our hair is not a living organism, it is especially important to look after it to preserve its vitality for as long as possible.
 A good hair care routine and a healthy lifestyle can help you in its maintenance.
-If you are looking for a routine that tackles different aspects of healthy hair, the Scandinavian Biolabs Hair Growth & Nourish Routine for Men or Hair Growth & Nourish Routine for Women might be an ideal option.
-This routine has been designed to help you create an optimal environment for strong and healthy hair growth from the inside out.
+If you are looking for a routine that tackles different aspects of hair wellness, the Scandinavian Biolabs Hair Growth & Nourish Routine for Men or Hair Growth & Nourish Routine for Women might be an ideal option.
+This routine has been designed to help you create an optimal environment for the growth of strong and vital hair.

 Hair health is a complex notion with many factors at play from the hair's chemical composition to its structure and physical properties.
 Everyday wear and tear such as pollution, styling, and environmental factors can all contribute to the deterioration of its health.

-As the visible part of our hair is not a living organism, it is especially important to look after it to keep it healthy for as long as possible.
+As the visible part of our hair is not a living organism, it is especially important to look after it to preserve its vitality for as long as possible.
 A good hair care routine and a healthy lifestyle can help you in its maintenance.

-If you are looking for a routine that tackles different aspects of healthy hair, the Scandinavian Biolabs Hair Growth & Nourish Routine for Men or Hair Growth & Nourish Routine for Women might be an ideal option.
+If you are looking for a routine that tackles different aspects of hair wellness, the Scandinavian Biolabs Hair Growth & Nourish Routine for Men or Hair Growth & Nourish Routine for Women might be an ideal option.

-This routine has been designed to help you create an optimal environment for strong and healthy hair growth from the inside out.
+This routine has been designed to help you create an optimal environment for the growth of strong and vital hair.